Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

-Fluorescence-guided surgery improves intraoperative visualization of tumor tissue by employing fluorescent agents that illuminate target regions and tumor margins.
-However, not all agents achieve selective labeling of tumor tissue.
-Even though compounds such as 5-aminolevulinic acid (5-ALA) and indocyanine green can provide a clear and objective endpoint for resection, their broader application remains limited due to their low negative predictive value \citep{schupper2021fluorescence, park2025clinical}.
-This limitation highlights the need for updated registration after the fluorescent core is removed to help surgeons extend resection into tumor regions that lie beyond the fluorescent boundary.

-In addition to dedicated intraoperative imaging, visualization technologies such as high-resolution surgical microscopes, endoscopic systems, and Augmented Reality (AR) overlays provide intraoperative feedback by integrating imaging data directly into the surgical field \citep{hey2023augmented}.
-These tools can improve spatial orientation, facilitate the correlation of preoperative and intraoperative information, and highlight the delineation of tumor margins.
-However, these systems do not compensate for brain shift, can be costly, and may require commercial navigation systems for integration of AR overlays.
-Although still less standardized than established modalities, they represent an emerging direction aimed at reducing surgeon dependence on intermittent imaging updates.
+In addition to dedicated intraoperative imaging, visualization technologies such as high-resolution surgical microscopes and Augmented Reality (AR) overlays provide intraoperative feedback by integrating imaging data directly into the surgical field \citep{hey2023augmented}.
+However, these systems do not inherently compensate for brain shift and currently play a limited role in updating registration.
+Analogous to how iUS can be registered to preoperative MRI to provide real-time deformation updates, emerging work has begun to use the surgical microscope as a registration tool, using cortical surface features and vessel landmarks to estimate and compensate for brain shift directly from the operative field \citep{haouchine2023learning, haouchine2021pose,haouchine2021predicted}.